mkamrani/node-aurora/README.md

+# NodeJS-Aurora
-# NodeJS-Aurora \n A sample NodeJS application to connect to AWS Aurora
+A sample NodeJS application to connect to AWS Aurora